 The detox and withdrawal process can take a sudden turn at about day 3 or 4, segueing into an acute alcohol withdrawal syndrome condition called the delirium tremens (DTs).
 The DTs represents the most extreme form of alcohol withdrawal which has the potential to be fatal.
-Because it is difficult to predict which individuals might develop the DTs, a medically supervised detox is always recommended for alcohol detox and withdrawal.
+Because it is difficult to predict which individuals might develop the DTs, a ly supervised detox is always recommended for alcohol detox and withdrawal.

 The DTs is characterized by a rapid onset of mental confusion, however care should be taken to rule out other potential causes of this change.
 Those might include pancreatitis, alcoholic hepatitis, or electrolyte abnormalities.